okonkwoloretta/data-salaries-2023/data salaries.md

 The dataset will be imported into a SQL database, cleaned and prepared for analysis.
 This includes dealing with missing data, removing duplicates, and converting data types as needed.

-### 1. CHECKING FOR MISSING VALUES IN EACH COLUMNS
+### a.
+CHECKING FOR MISSING VALUES IN EACH COLUMNS

 Steps: